staticjinja/staticjinja/README.rst

 .. image:: https://travis-ci.org/Ceasar/staticjinja.svg
     :target: https://travis-ci.org/Ceasar/staticjinja

-staticjinja is a library for easily deploying static sites using the Jinja2_ template engine.
+**staticjinja** is a library that makes it easy to build static sites using Jinja2_.

-Most static site generators are cumbersome to use.
-Nevertheless, when deploying a static website that could benefit from factored out data or modular html pages (especially convenient when prototyping), a templating engine can be invaluable.
-Jinja2 is an extremely powerful tool in this regard.
+Many static site generators are complex, with long manuals and unnecessary features.
+But using template engines to build static websites is really useful.

-staticjinja is designed to be lightweight, easy-to-use, and highly extensible, enabling you to focus on simply making your site.
+staticjinja is designed to be lightweight (under 500 lines of source code), and to be easy to use, learn, and extend, enabling you to focus on making your site.

 .. code-block:: bash